danielenger/Principled-Baker/README.md

 - Some results from complex mixed shader node trees might not be useful

-- no bake from Ambient Occlusion Shader in 2.79

-- Auto UV unwrap not available in Blender 2.79 for multiple objects (bake mode: Combined)

 - with Material Name to define the Material ID Colors: Duplicate colors are possible!

-- Baking "in" Eevee might crash Blender 2.80!
+- Baking "in" Eevee might crash Blender!

 - known issues:
   * results for Subsurface Radius is not useful